nyu-cso-005-fa19/hw03-sol/README.md

   on the command line for more information about `putc`.

-* To read the contents of the generated binary files when debugging your code, I suggest to use the command line tool `od`.
-For instance, suppose that the output file for the encoded bit stream is `out.bin`, then execute
+* To read the contents of the generated binary files when debugging your code, we suggest to use the command line tool `od`.
+For instance, suppose that the output file for the encoded bit stream is `out.bin`.
+Then execute

   ```bash
   $ od -t x1 out.bin